Rrucha/CSE-250_my_work./README.md

 * Required by `mutable.Seq`
 * The runtime of this function must be O(idx) (i.e., linear in the index being retrieved).
 * If the index provided is not present (or greater than capacity), the behavior of this function is unspecified.
-It is customary to throw an `InvalidIndexException`.
+It is customary to throw an `IndexOutOfBoundsException`.

 ##### `update(idx: Int, elem: A): Int`
 * Update the entry at index `idx` within the sequence (0-based indexing) to be  `elem`
 * Required by `mutable.Seq`
 * If the index provided is not present (or greater than capacity), the behavior of this function is unspecified.
-It is customary to throw an `InvalidIndexException`.
+It is customary to throw an `IndexOutOfBoundsException`.
 * The runtime of this function must be O(idx) (i.e., linear in the index being retrieved).